 This is important.
+And I don’t mean the DEI Bullshit that is spewed around these days.
+I mean common sense diversity.
 Learn to go past your ego and build a diverse network of individuals around you.
 People who are smarter, quicker, know other things than you because this diversity enables you in a people manager role to receive different perspectives and prevents you from stagnating.
 Going back to point number 1, you need to learn that what may have gotten you here is not necessarily what may get you to where you need to be.
 Therefore build an authentic network of diverse individuals that you enable and who enable you.

 This is something you should put on your agenda to learn.
 Coaching, mentoring and such is something that is important for both your mentee, but also for you as a mentor (Aside from that, I encourage you to seek a mentor.)
 Leadership is something that needs to be cultivated across a company, and when you start building those skills early on, you begin understanding how you can enable employees (not manipulate certain individuals) – or other aspiring leaders – by guiding, mentoring, or helping them reflect on issues within the business and how to overcome those challenges.